UMR-CNRM/vortex/README.md

 Disclaimer
 ----------

-This is a preliminary version of a python toolbox for builing and seting up numerical experiment.
-The source code repository is made available in order to facilitate code development.
+This is a preliminary version of a python toolbox for buidling and setting up numerical experiment.
+This source code repository is made available in order to facilitate code development.

 Copyright : © Meteo-France (2012)

-Contact : eric.sevault@meteo.fr
+Contact : eric.sevault [at] meteo.fr

 This software is governed by the CeCILL-C license under French law and